Deducteam/universo/doc/sections/configuration.md

 ## Output

 Universo only knows sorts which are natural numbers such as `cic.enum (cic.usucc cic.uzero)`.
 The purpose of the output section is to translate these universes to the intented one (`cic.type`, `cic.kind`, ...).
-This section contains meta rewrite rules that maps Universos universes to the user's ones.
+This section contains meta rewrite rules that maps Universo universes to the user's ones.

 ## Constraints

-The solution found by Universo might noe be the one intented.
+The solution found by Universo might not be the one intented.
 For example, without additional constraints, Universo might say that `nat` is a proposition.
 To avoid such behavior, additional constraints can be added.
 For example, to enforce that `nat` from the matita's arithmetic library lives in `type`, one may add the constraint:

 ``` dedukti
 [] matita_arithmetics_nat.nat     --> cic.Cumul (cic.enum (cic.usucc cic.uzero)) cic.var.